 Video calls (FaceTime, Skype, Zoom, etc.)

 Keep in mind that adoption relationships are ever-evolving and that every open adoption is different.
 One adoption may be fully open and then the birth mother decides to limit contact, while another adoption may be less open until both the birth parents and adoptive family decide to engage in a more open adoption.
 Your contact will naturally ebb and flow over time, and you will eventually settle into a pattern of communication that feels natural and works well for everyone involved.

 While American Adoptions does require adoptive parents to be open to a certain standard of communication, what your adoption relationship will look like will ultimately depend on everyone’s comfort level as your relationship continues to grow and evolve.

-For more information about open adoption and what it looks like with our agency, request free information here, or call 1-800-ADOPTION to start your own open adoption journey today.
+For more information about open adoption and what it looks like with our agency, you can request free information here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.